EMC for PCB design: Anything but Black Magic

 It is essential to work out where parasitic antennas could form on the PCB.
 Parasitic antennas are developing electrical or magnetic monopole or dipole structures.

-Coupling paths between the source and the sinks can either occur depending on parasitic voltages or parasitic currents or be IO-related.
-In many cases, their root causes are not immediately recognizable in the layout.
+Coupling paths between the source and the sinks can occur either through parasitic voltages or currents or relate to IO.
+In many cases, their roots are often not immediately recognizable in the layout.

 ICs, in operation, switch current at a high frequency, resulting in switching noise in the connected power rails.
 If not controlled, this noise will result in radiated emissions and thus EMI.
 The methods to reduce noise on the power lines are to place the decoupling capacitors near the IC power supply pins or grounding capacitors directly to the ground planes.
 Using power supply planes instead of power supply lines will also reduce power noise.

 Impedance matching between source and sink is critical when a circuit is operating at high speed.
 Signal reflections and high-frequency ringing will occur unless the impedance is properly matched and controlled.
 Excess RF energy radiates to other parts of the circuit and causes EMI problems.
 Signal termination strategies help reduce this and can also slow the fast-rising and falling edges of signals.
 The trace impedance depends also on the materials used on the PCB.